About

 Calling all surfers, snorkelers, and history buffs!
 Kohanaiki Beach Park is an outdoor paradise waiting for you to discover its riches.

 Known as "Pinetree," Kohanaiki Beach Park blends modern establishments and long-standing local traditions.
+Unlike many of Hawaii's tourist-centric beaches, this one offers a more subdued ambiance, primarily attracting locals.

+The park's dual nature of sand and rock shores caters to diverse beach activities.
 The sandy shores house a small, safe pool area for children's swimming and wading.
-In contrast, the rocky shores are a haven for surfers, offering them challenging waves and a vibrant surfing culture that has thrived for decades.
+In contrast, the rocky shores are a haven for surfers.
+The challenging waves attract a vibrant surfing culture that has thrived for decades.

-Fun Facts & Cool Features
+Kohanaiki Beach Park: Fun Facts & Cool Features

 The park was once a significant fishing and agricultural area for ancient Hawaiians.
 The preserved fishponds within the park serve as a living reminder of early Hawaiian civilization's resourcefulness, where they utilized these ponds to raise fish for sustenance.